Eisteed/blender-render-view/README.md

 Blender Render View.
-(This is beta an may be unstable.)
+(This is a beta an may be unstable, do not use in production.)

-External render window similar to classic IPR (redshift, vray, arnol).
+External render window similar to classic IPR (maya, 3dsmax, C4D ..).
 This open an external UI and stream a rendered viewport matching the render resolution.
 Open Render view in render drop down or with default shortcut: CTRL ALT R

 Currently working features :